-As much as many of us care for our teeth through brushing and flossing, we all resort to bad habits that are
+As much as many of us care for our teeth through brushing and flossing, most of us resort to bad habits that are

 damaging the health of our teeth.

-In fact, one may be unaware of how certain drinks, physical activities, and the foods he/she consumes can damage the gums and teeth.
+In fact, one may be unaware of how certain drinks, physical activities, and the foods they consume can damage their teeth and gums.